Evolution of Robo-advisors

 However, this wasn’t enough.
 Like any new product, there was a lot of room for improvement.
-Even though there was a wide array of products to choose from – stocks, bonds, ETFs, and other investment vehicles – it still did not meet the basic requirements of investors.
+Even though there was a wide array of products to choose from – stocks, bonds, ETFs, and other investment vehicles – it still did not meet investors’ basic requirements.

-Investors, especially HNWI and UHNWIs, were looking for services that provide financial coaching, goal-based planning, and proactive adjustments, but Robo-advisor did not possess such capabilities yet.
+Investors, especially HNWI and UHNWIs, were looking for services that provide financial coaching, goal-based planning, and proactive adjustments, but Robo-advisor did not yet possess such capabilities.
 Hence, this new advisory service did not appeal to them and was not an option for consideration above the mass affluent.

 The upgrade from Robo-advisor 1.0.

-Taking into account feedback and demands from clients, the Robo-advisor evolved into its next generation – setting up accounts and order execution can be easily completed through the platform.
+Considering feedback and demands from clients, the Robo-advisor evolved into its next-generation – setting up accounts and order execution can be quickly completed through the platform.

-Questionnaires are not only used to filter products recommendations, they can now allocate clients to pre-determined portfolios based on their risk profile.
-The assets allocation process is managed by a dedicated advisor.
+Questionnaires are used to filter product recommendations; they can now allocate clients to pre-determined portfolios based on their risk profile.
+A dedicated advisor manages the assets allocation process.
 And once invested, the rebalancing and management of portfolios are performed by financial advisors.

 This whole investment process is still semi-automatic as investment managers are overseeing the algorithms and making changes accordingly.

-Nonetheless, it was an evolution of Robo 1.0 where the platform was able to integrate cognitive computing programs that interacted with clients directly; significantly lessening the workload of a human advisor.
+Nonetheless, it was an evolution of Robo 1.0, where the platform was able to integrate cognitive computing programs that interacted with clients directly, significantly lessening a human advisor’s workload.